Norwegian Anglican Church, Grytviken

 The Norwegian Anglican Church, sometimes known as the Whalers Church, and as the Norwegian Lutheran Church (until 2013), and casually as the Grytviken Church, is a church in Grytviken, South Georgia, built in 1913.
-The church was part of the Church of Norway for a century from 1913 to 2013.
+The church was part of the Church of Norway for a century, from 1913 to 2013.
 It was formally handed over to the Church of England (national church of England) in 2013, and is now part of the Anglican Communion's Diocese of the Falkland Islands.

 History and architecture

 The Neo-Gothic church was pre-built in Norway and erected in Grytviken by whalers led by Carl Anton Larsen around 1912–1913.
 The church consists of a single nave leading to a small altar.
 A small library is attached to the side near the altar.
 Inside, worshippers (and now visitors) are seated on long wood benches.
 The floor's dark wood planks contrast with the white walls and ceiling.

 The church, one of the world's southernmost churches, was consecrated on Christmas Day in 1913.
 In 1922, a funeral service for Sir Ernest Shackleton was conducted in the church before his burial amongst 64 others in the church cemetery.
-The cemetery, located approximately 700 m to the south on the other end of Grytviken Harbour, also holds empty graves for lost whalers at sea.
+The cemetery, located approximately 700 m to the south on the other end of Grytviken Harbour, also holds empty graves for whalers lost at sea.